NullandKale/ILGPUView/ILGPUView/Templates/Tutorial_02.md

 * requires: using ILGPU.Runtime;
 * basic constructing: MemoryBuffer\<int\> OnDeviceInts = accelerator.Allocate\<int\>(1000);

+#### CopyFrom
+After allocating a MemoryBuffer you will probably want to load data into it.
+This can be done using the CopyFrom method of a MemoryBuffer.

+Basic usage, copying everything from IntArray to OnDeviceInts
+* OnDeviceInts.CopyFrom(IntArray, sourceOffset, targetOffset, count)

+This works as you would expect.
+Starting at sourceOffset in IntArray and targetOffset in OnDeviceInts it copies count values from IntArray into OnDeviceInts.

+#### CopyTo
+To copy memory out of a MemoyView and into an array on device you use CopyTo.

+Basic usage, copying everything from OnDeviceInts to IntArray
+* OnDeviceInts.CopyTo(IntArray, sourceOffset, targetOffset, count)

+This works just like CopyFrom, just backwards.
+Starting at sourceOffset in OnDeviceInts and targetOffset in IntArray it copies count values from OnDeviceInts into IntArray.

+In both CopyTo and CopyFrom setting sourceOffset and targetOffset to 0 and count to IntArray.Length would copy all values.
+* OnDeviceInts.CopyFrom(IntArray, 0, 0, IntArray.Length)
+* OnDeviceInts.CopyTo(IntArray, 0, 0, IntArray.Length)

 # ArrayView\<T\>
 The ArrayView is the device side copy of memory allocated on the device via the host.
+This is the side of the MemoryBuffer API that the kernels / GPU will interact with.

 * always obtained from a MemoryBuffer
 * requires: using ILGPU.Runtime;
 * basic constructing: ArrayView\<int\> ints = OnDeviceInts.View;

+Inside the kernel the ArrayView works exactly like you would expect a normal array to.
+Again, more on that in the Kernel tutorial.

 ### Sample 02|01
 All device side memory management happens in the host code through the MemoryBuffer.
 The sample goes over the basics of managing memory via MemoryBuffers.
+There will be far more in depth memory management in the later tutorials.

 ```C#
 using System;